-Having thought about everything, I think it would be fair and reasonable in all the circumstances of Mrs M's complaint for L2G to put things right by:
+Having thought about everything, I think it would be fair and reasonable in all the circumstances of Miss J's complaint for L2G to put things right by:

-- removing all interest, fees and charges applied to the loan from the outset.
-The payments Mrs M made, to L2G and any debt purchaser, should be deducted from the new starting balance the £1,000.00 originally lent.
-If Mrs M has already repaid more than £1,000.00 then L2G should treat any extra as overpayments.
-And any overpayments should be refunded to Mrs M; - adding interest at 8% per year simple on any overpayments, if any, from the date they were made by Mrs M to the date of settlement†
+• removing all interest, fees and charges applied to the loan from the outset.
+The payments Miss J made, to L2G (and any debt purchaser if the account was sold),

+• adding interest at 8% per year simple on any overpayments, if any, from the date they were made by Miss J to the date of settlement†

 † HM Revenue & Customs requires L2G to take off tax from this interest.
-L2G must give Mrs M a certificate showing how much tax it has taken off if she asks for one.
-I'd also remind L2G of its obligation to exercise forbearance and due consideration if it intends to collect on an outstanding balance, should one remain after all adjustments have been made to the account (should it buy it back from any third-party debt purchaser), and it's the case that Mrs M is experiencing financial difficulty.
+L2G must give Miss J a certificate showing how much tax it has taken off if she asks for one.

+I'd also remind L2G of its obligation to exercise forbearance and due consideration if it intends to collect on an outstanding balance, should one remain after all adjustments have been made to the account (should it buy it back from any third-party debt purchaser it may have sold her debt to), and it's the case that Miss J is experiencing financial difficulty.